Journal

 Beating Sierra Traffic: When to Drive (and When to Stay Put)

-Beating Sierra Traffic: A Local's Guide to When to Drive I've sat in Tahoe traffic more times than I care to admit.
+I've sat in Tahoe traffic more times than I care to admit.
 That bumper-to-bumper crawl on I-80 after a powder day.
 The Sunday afternoon exodus on Highway 50 that turns a 2-hour drive into 5.
 The complete standstill when everyone decides to leave at exactly the same time.
 After years of living here, I've figured out the patterns.
 Let me save you the headache.
 The Golden Rule Leave when everyone else doesn't.
-That sounds obvious, but most people ignore it....
+That sounds obvious, but most people ignore it.
+They leave Friday at 5pm because that's when work ends....
 Read more...

 The Sierra's Most Legendary Snowstorms (And What They Taught Us)

-The Sierra's Most Legendary Snowstorms There's regular snow.
+There's regular snow.
 And then there's Sierra snow.
 The Sierra Nevada is one of the snowiest places on Earth.
 We're talking about a mountain range that can get 50+ feet of snow in a single winter.
 Storms that bury cars, close highways for days, and remind everyone that nature is absolutely in charge.
 I've lived through some wild ones.
 But the historical records?
 Those make my stories look tame.
-Here's a look at the storms that shaped this place—and what they teach us about living...
+Here's a look at the storms that shaped this place—and what they teach us about living in snow country.
+The Numbers...
 Read more...